 Major Story Arcs

 Something more than Human

-It was during a high school party that Kamala decided to try and fit in with the "regular crowd" that Kamala realised that it wasn't for her.
-She left the party abruptly and on her way home was encased by the Terrigen Mists that were released during Infinity revealing that Kamala was a descendant of the Inhumans.
-Encased in a cocoon, her Inhuman powers developed.
-Kamala was put in a dream like state where a dream avatar of Captain Marvel asked her: "Who do you want to be?"
+During a high school party, Kamala decided to try fitting in with the "regular crowd," realizing that this wasn't the group for her.
+Kamala left the party abruptly, and on her way home was encased by the Terrigen Mists that were released during Infinity.
+This reveals that Kamala is a descendant of the Inhumans.
+Encased in a cocoon, her Inhuman powers developed, and Kamala was placed in a dream-like state.
+A dream avatar of Captain Marvel asked her: "Who do you want to be?"
 Kamala replied: "I want to be you."
-In doing so, she burst from the cocoon looking exactly like Carol in her old black unitard costume.
-After a panic, Kamala learned she had gained shape shifting powers.
-Able to change her appearance or parts of her body at will.
-She eventually changed back to her own appearance and took on the identity of the all-new, Ms. Marvel intending to be a superhero like Carol.
+In saying so, she burst from the cocoon, looking exactly like Carol in her old black unitard costume.
+After a panic, Kamala learned she had gained shape-shifting powers, able to change her appearance or parts of her body at will.
+She eventually shifted back to her normal appearance and took on the identity of the all-new Ms. Marvel, intending to be a superhero like Carol.

-Kamala intercepted Dr. Minerva when she was attempting a kidnapping of a new Inhuman (Nuhuman), this also was the first time Ms. Marvel ever meets Spider-man.
-The pair would go toe to toe with Dr. Minerva who revealed that she was able to alter her powers from that of the original Ms. Marvel, Carol Danvers, and could now change into a gigantic monster.
-This was also the first time Kamala had ever faced anything as horrific as this and with Spider-man's help she was able to defeat Dr. Minerva, save the Nuhuman which turned out to be a baby and even get some praise from Spider-man.
+Kamala intercepted Dr. Minerva when she was attempting a kidnapping of a new Inhuman (Nuhuman).
+This was also the first time Ms. Marvel ever met Spider-Man.
+The pair would go toe-to-toe with Dr. Minerva, who revealed that she was able to alter her powers from that of the original Ms. Marvel, Carol Danvers, and could now change into a gigantic monster.
+This was also the first time Kamala had ever faced anything so horrific, but with Spider-Man's help, she was able to defeat Dr. Minerva, save the Nuhuman, which turned out to be a baby, and even get some praise from Spider-Man.

 Powers and Abilities